Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/power_save/src/power_save.rst

 UART
 ~~~~~~~~
 .. note::
-   When using UART as a wakeup source:
+   When using UART as a wakeup source, there are some restrictions:

    - The Rx clock source can only be OSC2M, and do not turn off OSC4M during sleep.